Haiti

 Latest developments

-Haiti observed the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023, describing it as an ‘opportunity to institutionalise and strengthen the TPNW’.
+Haiti observed the Second Meeting of States Parties (2MSP) to the TPNW) in November-December 2023, describing it as an ‘opportunity to institutionalise and strengthen the TPNW’.
 ‘This Treaty is considered an important step towards the goal of a world free of nuclear weapons and a strong demonstration of support for multilateral approaches to disarmament,’ it said.
-Haiti also recalled that the States of Latin America and the Caribbean, motivated by humanitarian concerns, participated in the negotiation of the TPNW in 2017 ‘in a constructive and responsible spirit, with a view to filling a legal void in the field of disarmament’.2
+Haiti also recalled that the states of Latin America and the Caribbean, motivated by humanitarian concerns, participated in the negotiation of the TPNW in 2017 ‘in a constructive and responsible spirit, with a view to filling a legal void in the field of disarmament’.4

 Recommendations